kunpengcompute/KAEdriver/kae_driver/README.md

 ## Introduction

-It is the driver for the Kunpeng Acceleration Engine，which is a new technology within Hisilicon Kunpeng 920 processors，provides a hardware-enabled foundation for security, authentication, and compression.
+It is the kernel-space driver for the Kunpeng Acceleration Engine，which is a new technology within Hisilicon Kunpeng 920 processors，provides a hardware-enabled foundation for security, authentication, and compression.
 It significantly increases the performance across cloud, networking, big data, and storage applications and  platforms.
 For more information,  please see the following location at:

 <https://github.com/kunpengcompute/kunpeng_kae>

 ## License
-The Licensing of the files within this project is split as follows:

-The kernel-space KAE driver is under the [SPDX-GPL-2.0](https://opensource.org/licenses/GPL-2.0 ).
-Please see the LICENSE file in the top level of `kae_driver`.
+It is licensed under the [SPDX-GPL-2.0](https://opensource.org/licenses/GPL-2.0 ).
+For more information, see the LICENSE file.

-The user-space KAE driver is under the [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0 ).
-Please see the LICENSE file in the top level of `warpdrive`.

 ## Requirements